 Basic LMs do not address issues of alternate expression, that is, synonymy, or any deviation in use of language between queries and documents.
-Berger and Lafferty (1999) introduce translation models to bridge this query-document gap.
+Berger and Lafferty (1999) introduce translation models to bridge this query-translation document gap.
 A translation model lets you generate query words not in a document by translation to alternate terms with similar meaning.
-This also provides a basis for performing cross-lingual IR.
-Assuming a probabilistic dictionary D which gives information on synonymy or translation pairs, the nature of the translation query generation model is:
+This also provides a basis for performing cross-language IR.
+We assume that the translation model can be represented by a conditional probability distribution $T(\cdot|\cdot)$ between vocabulary terms.
+The form of the translation query generation model is then:

-The left term on the right hand side is the basic document language model, and the right term performs translation.
-This model is clearly more computationally intensive and one needs to build a translation model, usually using separate resources (such as a traditional bilingual dictionary or a statistical machine translation system's translation dictionary).
+The term $P(v|M_d)$ is the basic document language model, and the term T(t|v) performs translation.
+This model is clearly more computationally intensive and we needs to build a translation model.
+The translation model is usually built using separate resources (such as a traditional thesaurus or bilingual dictionary or a statistical machine translation system's translation dictionary), but can be built using the document collection if there are pieces of text that naturally paraphrase or summarize other pieces of text.
+Candidate examples are documents and their titles or abstracts, or documents and anchor text pointing to them in a hypertext environment.